 She was able to go on her way, living fully and in the community for the first time in 12 years.
 She was freed from the prison that her body had created.

 When I first began to study this miracle, it hit home to me.
-Phillip and I are trying for baby #3, and we’ve had a few miscarriages.
+When Phillip and I were trying for baby #3, we’d had a few miscarriages.
 Having a frequent, heavy period is a regular reminder of what I yearn for but cannot have.

 Do you, too, yearn for something in this life?

 Is there a blessing you want or a trial that you don’t want, but have yet to have your hopes realized?

 Do you have a daily reminder of your trial that is breaking your heart in two?

 I do.
 I cry every time I start having cramps, because I know it’s one more long month before I have the chance to try again.